Accessible Page: B Minor Eleventh (Bm11) chords on guitar

 Chord Diagrams in Text Format For Blind and Visually Impaired People

-This is an accessible, text-based page for the B m11 guitar chord, suitable for screen-reader software.
+This page provides an accessible, text-only version of the B m11 guitar chord, designed for use with screen-reader software.

 Position 1